Intellectual Property and Copyright FAQ's

 How do I get my IP taken down from note-sharing platforms?

 Detailed instructions for the removal process are listed on each note-sharing site.
 Most note-sharing platforms have a similar process for submitting copyright violation claims.
 Typically, the intellectual property owner must be the one who submits the claim.
 The claim usually involves identifying the URL of the content in violation and providing your contact information.

 Instructors can contact Legal and Immigration Services with questions about submitting copyright violation claims.

 Are there any tips to encourage students to avoid sharing IP?

-To encourage students to avoid IP violations (e.g., students posting course materials or IP on note-sharing platforms), have a conversation with your students about what can and cannot be shared beyond the classroom.
+To encourage students to avoid IP violations (e.g., students posting course materials or IP on note-sharing platforms), have a conversation with your students about what can and cannot be shared beyond the classroom for each assessment.
 Clearly indicate that students need your explicit permission before sharing any course materials or IP.
 Encourage them to alert you to any IP violations related to your course.

 Instructors can also use the suggested boilerplate text below for course outlines

 (Note: this text may be edited to suit individual needs – for assistance please contact the Secretariat & Office of General Counsel):

 Students should be aware that this course contains the intellectual property of their instructor, TA, and/or the University of Waterloo.